dantleech/blog/content/posts/2026/01-30-space.md

 {{< image "/images/2026-01-31/green.png" Resize "1000x" "Greenfield features" >}}

 [^newsletter]: this is being generous. in reality the `NewsletterService` would
-    have been inlined in the controller and duplcated in the command.
+    have been inlined in the controller and duplicated in the command.
 [^rot]:  If firewalls stop fire then they also stop rot.
 Ok?
 [^patch]:  Some developers [patch](https://github.com/cweagans/composer-patches) packages in the vendor directory.
 [^packagedesign]: "UncleBob" defined [package principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) in addition to the SOLID principles.
 Mathias Noback wrote a [great book](https://matthiasnoback.nl/book/principles-of-package-design/) on the topic.